CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowCliCommand.md

 ```

 ### -Outcomes
 All the possible outcomes of this API are captured here.
 Outcomes property\nis a collection property of type workflow.Outcome objects.\nThe outcomes can be mapped to the message to be shown.
 The outcomes are\nevaluated in the order they are given.
-At the end of the outcomes list,\nan catchall success/fail outcome can be added with condition as &amp;apos;true&amp;apos;.\nThis is an optional\nproperty and if not specified the task will be marked as success.
+At the end of the outcomes list,\nan catchall success/fail outcome can be added with condition as &apos;true&apos;.\nThis is an optional\nproperty and if not specified the task will be marked as success.

 Note :- Use Initialize-Intersightobject to create the object of complex type object